-- I. Healthcare Science and Healthcare Assistant students will be assigned to the Advising Center until they change their program or are accepted into a degree or diploma healthcare program; - 2.
+- I. Healthcare Science, Healthcare Professional, Healthcare Management, and Healthcare Assistant students will be assigned to the Advising Center until they change their program or are accepted into another degree or diploma healthcare program; - 2.
 Technical Specialist students will remain under the advising services of the Student Advising Center until they transfer or change programs.